acg-team/Selection-in-Genes-Course/tutorials/model-selection/README.md

 ## Motivation

+While many molecular evolution models are available, there is no obvious way to tell which one describes your data better than others.
+On the one hand, simple evolutionary models are computationally less demanding, but are clearly an oversimplification of reality.
+On the other hand, complex models are more realistic, but computationally costly and prone to overfitting.

-In this tutorial you will investigate substitution model selection on a limited set of models.
+We need to be clever about selecting a model that is appropriate for our data, and use statistical criteria to justify our choices.
+In this tutorial you will investigate substitution model selection on a limited set of models to find out which would be a better fit to the dataset you're given.

 ## Data